• Skip to primary navigation

 #14.
 Take at least two full practice tests.

-It is ideal that candidates take a practice test toward the beginning of their studying, and one toward the end.
+Ideally, candidates take a practice test toward the beginning of their studying, and one toward the end.
 It is also advisable that you take at least one practice test on paper, which is how the actual SAT is administered, so you can get comfortable with the format.
-Taking a full-length practice test provides a realistic sense of how long the test is and where you tend to get lost out.
+Taking a full-length practice test provides a realistic sense of how long the test is and where you tend to get lost.

 #15.
 Familiarize yourself with SAT instructions